code-forger/morklerork/README.md

 Finally, MorkleRork intepreters and compilers should take multiple files as inputs, and simply concatenate them, allowing for earlier files to define programs and variables for later files to use

 Note: There is a TextMate bundle for MorkleRork in this repo, which atleast provides some _simple_ syntax highlighting, and will let your IDE auto complete function names, etc.

+Note: MorkleRork comes with a standard library written in MorkleRork, so that its portable, docs for which can be found in ./STDLIB.md

 ## Symbols

 As mentioned, each symbol can be ascertained by splitting a line on spaces (Taking care of string literals as the 1 special case)